Dr. Tirusew Asefa

 - IDS 6248 – Water Resources Planning

-Dr Asefa gives hand on experience to students on several topics: decision making under deep uncertainty, urban water demand forecast, demand management, water supply planning, and practical approach of conducting climate change impact assessment and adaptation approaches in water resources management.
+Dr Asefa gives hands-on experience to students on several topics: decision making under deep uncertainty, urban water demand forecasting, demand management, water supply infrastructure sequencing (linking financial and supply reliability in infrastructure investment), and practical approaches to conducting climate change impact assessment and adaptation approaches in water resources management.